"I love to think of nature as an unlimited broadcasting station, through which

 I am very interested in understanding how environments recover and life is re-established following natural catastrophic events, such as floods, hurricanes, volcanic eruptions, and earthquakes.
 This also has application to understanding the recovery of environments following disturbance from mining activities.
 This area of study includes understanding the adaptation of species in radically changing environments, such as sudden changes in ocean salinity, wide-ranging temperature fluctuations, and excessively wet and dry periods.

 INTEGRATED RECREATIONAL ENVIRONMENTS

 I love to travel, vacation, and explore, so as I think about humanity heading out into the solar system for extended periods of time, I recognize that those intrepid souls will lack one essential thing I believe humans need: the opportunity to rest, relax, and recharge in environments that approximate natural earth environments.
 That will be hard to do in places where there are no beaches, hiking trails, and fresh air.
-I believe an integral part of long-term human survival on a world such as Mars will require adequate opportunities to recreate.
-This can incorporate studies that involve developing nearly self-sustaining, functional, closed ecological environments that also provide essential support to any greater habitation infrastructure that is constructed.
+I believe an integral part of long-term human survival on a world such as Mars will require adequate opportunities to recreate earth-like recreational environments.

 Academic Papers and Presentations

 A technical analytical research report examining the use of blasting and explosives in Martian and lunar environments for construction and accessing natural resources.
 Topics include methods, equipment, and future regulations.

 A technical environmental geology poster presentation examining soil suitability and land use for the defunct Ketner Dam area of Jones Twp., Pennsylvania near the town of Wilcox.

 Education and Training Already Completed